Bairdo/faucetTutorial/vlan_tutorial.rst

 Configuring VLANs:
 ^^^^^^^^^^^^^^^^^^

-To demonistrate these tasks we will use a demo network where a single switch br0 connects to:
+To demonstrate these tasks we will use a demo network where a single switch br0 connects to:

 - Native vlan100: host1 (192.168.0.1/24), host2 (192.168.0.2/24).
 - Tagged vlan100: host3 (veth0.100: 192.168.0.3/24), host4 (veth0.100: 192.168.0.4/24).